22 Dec 2017

 Performance of Hong Kong's Stationery Exports

-In recent years, Hong Kong stationery exports have been sluggish, which saw a 9% year-on-year decline in the first 11 months of 2015, after remaining flat for two years.
-The Chinese mainland is the largest market, accounting for 48.5% of the total in January-November 2015.
-Other major markets include the EU and the US, with a combined share of 25% during the period.
-On the other hand, sales to ASEAN have seen strong growth in recent years, bringing its market share up from 5.5% in 2013 to 7.1% in January-November 2015.
+Hong Kong stationery exports showed a mild recovery after a 9% drop in 2015, increasing modestly by 1% in 2016 and 4% year-on-year in the first 10 months of 2017.
+The Chinese mainland was the largest market, accounting for 52.1% of the total in January-October 2017.
+Other major markets include the EU and the US, with a combined share of 22.3% during the period.
+Sales to ASEAN have seen strong growth in recent years, bringing its market share up from 7% in 2015 to 8.5% in January-October 2017.

 Items under SITC 59229, prepared glues & other adhesives, are the major stationery exports of Hong Kong.
-This category made up 42.9% of total exports in January-November 2015.
-Other major stationery exports include pens, markers, sliding pencils and holders (SITC 89521; 10.7% of total exports), and paper box containing assortment of paper stationery (SITC 64223; 6.6%).
+This category made up 47.1% of total exports in January-October 2017.
+Other major stationery exports include pens, markers, sliding pencils and holders (SITC 89521; 8.8% of total exports), and paper box containing assortment of paper stationery (SITC 64223; 7.8%).

 Products are mostly exported directly by manufacturers, while a portion of them are handled by general trading firms, which may also deal in other kinds of products.
 In Hong Kong's domestic market, Japanese products dominate the upper end, whereas the lower end is occupied by imports from the Chinese mainland.
 Hong Kong stationery manufacturers, such as Climax International, are expanding into the retail distribution sector of the mainland and Southeast Asian countries.